Pig War (1859): Resolution

-As a result of the negotiations, both sides agreed to retain joint military occupation of the island until a final settlement could be reached, reducing their presence to a token force of no more than 100 men.
-The British camp was established on the north end of San Juan Island along the shoreline, for ease of supply and access; and the American camp was created on the south end on a high, windswept meadow, suitable for artillery barrages against shipping.
-Today the Union Jack still flies above the British camp site, being raised and lowered daily by park rangers, making it one of the few places without diplomatic status where U.S. government employees regularly hoist the flag of another country, though this is only for commemorative purposes.
+As a result of the negotiations, both sides agreed to retain joint military occupation of the island until a final diplomatic settlement was reached, reducing their presence to a token force of no more than 100 men.
+The British camp was established on the north end of San Juan Island along the shoreline, for ease of resupply and access; and the American camp was created on the south end on a high, windswept meadow, suitable for artillery barrages against passing shipping in the strait.
+Today the Union Jack flag still flies above the former British Royal Marines camp site, being raised and lowered daily by American National Park Service rangers, making it one of the few places without diplomatic status where U.S. federal government employees regularly hoist the flag of another country, though this is only for commemorative historical purposes.

-During the years of joint military occupation, the small British and American units on San Juan Island had an amicable mutual social life, visiting one another's camps to celebrate their respective national holidays and holding various athletic competitions.
-Park rangers tell visitors the biggest threat to peace on the island during these years was "the large amounts of alcohol available".
+During the following years of joint military occupation, the small British and American units on San Juan Island had an amicable mutual social life, visiting one another's camps to celebrate their respective national holidays and holding various athletic competitions.
+NPS park rangers tell visitors the biggest threat to peace on the island during the 1850s and 1860s was "the large amounts of alcohol available".

 This state of affairs continued for the next 12 years.
-The dispute was peacefully resolved after more than a decade of confrontation and military bluster, during which time local British authorities lobbied London to seize back the Puget Sound region while the Americans were busy elsewhere with the Civil War.
-In 1866, the Colony of Vancouver Island was merged with the Colony of British Columbia to form an enlarged Colony of British Columbia.
-In 1871, the enlarged colony joined the newly formed Dominion of Canada.
-That year, the United Kingdom and the United States signed the Treaty of Washington, which dealt with various differences between the two nations, including border issues involving the newly formed dominion.
-Among the results of the treaty was the decision to resolve the San Juan dispute by international arbitration, with German Emperor Wilhelm I chosen to act as arbitrator, meaning that the German Empire would decide if the British or the Americans would officially own the San Juan Islands.
-Presenting for the United States in the San Juan arbitration was George Bancroft who displayed great versatility and skill and won the case.
-Wilhelm referred the issue to a three-man arbitration commission which met in Geneva for nearly a year.
-On October 21, 1872, the commission decided in favor of the United States' offer.
-The arbitrators chose the American-preferred marine boundary via Haro Strait, to the west of the islands, over the British preference for Rosario Strait which lay to their east.
+The dispute was peacefully resolved after the initial skirmish of more than a decade of confrontation and military bluster, during which time local British mainland authorities lobbied London to seize back the islands of the Puget Sound region while the Americans were busy elsewhere with their own civil war.

+In 1866, the Colony of Vancouver Island was merged with Colony of British Columbia on the mainland to form the enlarged Colony of British Columbia of 1866–1871.

+In 1871, the enlarged colony on the West Coast joined the newly-formed dominion of Canada.
+That year, the United Kingdom and the United States also signed the Treaty of Washington of 1871, which dealt with various remaining minor differences between the two nations, including border issues involving Canada.
+Among the results of the treaty was the decision to resolve the San Juan Island dispute by international arbitration, with German Emperor Wilhelm I chosen to act as arbitrator.
+Presenting for the United States in the subsequent San Juan arbitration case was the American historian, diplomat and former U.S. Secretary of the Navy, George Bancroft.

+Wilhelm I referred the issue to a three-man arbitration commission which met in Geneva for nearly a year.

+Finally on October 21, 1872, the commission decided in favor of the United States' offer.
+The arbitrators chose the American-preferred marine boundary via the Haro Strait, to the west of the islands, over the British preference for using the Rosario Strait which lay to their east.

 On November 25, 1872, the British withdrew their Royal Marines from the British camp.
 The Americans followed by July 1874.

 The Pig War is commemorated in San Juan Island National Historical Park.